srazmjo/Workshop1/Project1.md

 # Project 1: Gabon
-Sayyed Hadi Razmjo
+By Sayyed Hadi Razmjo

 ### Administration subdivisions of Gabon
 Gabon, officially the Gabonese Republic, is a country on the west coast of Central Africa with an area of nearly 100,000 sq mi and population of 2.1 million people.
 Gabon is divided into 9 provinces:
-1. Estuaire (Libreville)
+1. Estuaire (Libreville) - Captial province
 2. Haut-Ogooué (Franceville)
 3. Moyen-Ogooué (Lambaréné)
 4. Ngounié (Mouila)